Generalized Jensen-Shannon Divergence Loss for Learning with Noisy Labels: Experiments

+We compare with other noise-robust loss functions such as label smoothing~(LS)~\citep{Lukasik_ICML_2020_label_smoothing_label_noisy}, Bootstrap~(BS)~\citep{Reed_arXiv_2014_bootstrapping}, Symmetric Cross-Entropy~(SCE)~\citep{Wang_ICCV_2019_Symmetric_CE}, Generalized Cross-Entropy~(GCE)~\citep{Zhang_NeurIPS_2018_Generalized_CE}, and the NCE+RCE loss of Ma~\etal~\citep{Ma_ICML_2020_Normalized_Loss}.
+Here, we do not compare to methods that propose a full pipeline since, first, a conclusive comparison would require re-implementation and individual evaluation of several components and second, robust loss functions can be considered orthogonal to them.

 \textbf{Results.} Table \ref{tab:cifar} shows the results for symmetric and asymmetric noise on CIFAR-10 and CIFAR-100. $\DGJSnp$ performs similarly or better than other methods for different noise rates, noise types, and data sets.
 Generally, $\DGJSnp$'s efficacy is more evident for the more challenging CIFAR-100 dataset.
-For example, on 60\% uniform noise on CIFAR-100, the difference between $\DGJSnp$ and the second best~(GCE) is 4.94 percentage points.
-We find 80\% noise unrealistic (WebVision has $\sim$20\%).
-Also all methods’ performance is highly variable under 80\% w.r.t. \#epochs and other HPs.
-The performance of $\DJSnp$ is consistently similar to the top performance of the prior works across different noise rates, data sets and noise types.
-In sections \ref{sec:js-gjs-comp} and \ref{sec:consistency}, we substantiate the importance of the consistency term, identified in Proposition~\ref{prop:GJS-JS-Consistency}, when going from $\DJSnp$ to $\DGJSnp$ that helps with the learning dynamics and reduce susceptibility to noise.\\ To further study the efficacy of the proposed loss against real-world noise, next, we test it on a naturally-noisy dataset.
+For example, on 60\% uniform noise on CIFAR-100, the difference between $\DGJSnp$ and the second best~(GCE) is 4.94 percentage points, while our results on 80\% noise is lower than GCE.
+We attribute this to the high sensitivity of the results to the hyperparameter settings in such a high-noise rate which are also generally unrealistic (WebVision has $\sim$20\%).
+The performance of $\DJSnp$ is consistently similar to the top performance of the prior works across different noise rates, types and datasets.
+In Section~\ref{sec:ablation}, we substantiate the importance of the consistency term, identified in Proposition~\ref{prop:GJS-JS-Consistency}, when going from $\DJSnp$ to $\DGJSnp$ that helps with the learning dynamics and reduce the susceptibility to noise.
+In Appendix \ref{sup:cifar-instance}, we provide results for $\DGJSnp$ on instance-dependent synthetic noise~\citep{zhang2021learning}.
+Next, we test the proposed losses on a naturally-noisy dataset to see their efficacy in a real-world scenario.